Cleaning Tips for COVID-19

 How to Clean and Disinfect Surfaces

-Cleaning and disinfecting surfaces may vary depending on the surface type.
-Again, cleaning the most commonly touched surfaces daily, not necessarily the whole house, is especially important unless you are inclined to do so.
+Cleaning and disinfecting surfaces may vary depending on the type of surface.
+Again, cleaning the most commonly touched surfaces daily, rather than the entire house, is especially important unless you are inclined to do so.

-If you have spare gloves, wear those and wash them (reusable) or dispose after use.
+If you have spare gloves, wear them and wash them (if reusable) or dispose of them after use.
 If you have no gloves, wash your hands thoroughly after cleaning.

-When cleaning and disinfecting surfaces, the EPA recommends allowing the surface or item to remain wet and dry naturally.
-This could take up to 10 minutes but will kill 99.9 percent of surface germs.
+When cleaning and disinfecting surfaces, the EPA recommends allowing the surface or item to air dry naturally.
+This process can take up to 10 minutes, but it effectively kills 99.9 percent of surface germs.

 If necessary, vent the rooms you are cleaning.
 This will mainly depend on the product you are using.